AllAboutBill/AlttprHelper/README.md

   Ensure that your MSU-1 soundpacks are properly installed and accessible.
   **Note:**
   - MSU files should be separated into folders containing PCM files.
+  - The folders containing PCM files should be nested within your base msu directory and named the same as the MSU pack.
   - The app will add a dummy `.msu` file if one is not preset.
   - It will copy all PCM files, rename them to coincide with the seed name, and place all files together in a new folder within your provided output path.